Pseudonym-Tim/mew-cat-part-framework/README.md

 # Making a Custom Cat Part Mod

+NOTE: A "cat_parts_test" FLA file demonstrating multiple cat part/texture additions is included in the root directory of this repo, feel free to download it and use it as an example!

 To make a cat part mod, install **MewCatPartFramework**, then create your own mod folder next to it.

 First, make sure your `description.json` lists the framework as a dependency so players know to install it: